Quantum Dissipation at Conical Intersections of Quasienergies: Introduction

 Dissipative transitions between Floquet states lack detailed balance \cite{KohlerPR05}.
-Therefore, the stationary state generally is not a canonical ensemble, but must be computed with a quantum master equation \cite{BlumelPRA91, KohlerPRE98}.
+Therefore, the stationary state generally is not a canonical ensemble, but must be computed with a quantum master equation \cite{BlumelPRA91, KohlerPRE97}.
 Even for minimal dissipation, the populations may significantly depend on the operator that couples the system to the environment \cite{FerronPRL12, BlattmannPRA15, EngelhardtPRL19}.
 Only in the high-frequency limit, one may find Floquet-Gibbs states, which are canonical states with eigenenergies replaced by quasienergies \cite{ShiraiPRE15, ShiraiNJP16}.
-In many cases, by contrast, the mean energies are more relevant for the populations \cite{KohlerPRE98, KetzmerickPRE10, ChenPRB21}.
+In some cases, by contrast, the mean energies seem more relevant for the populations \cite{KohlerPRE98, KetzmerickPRE10}.
 For many of these results, level crossings play an important role \cite{KohlerPRE98, FerronPRL12, BlattmannPRA15, EngelhardtPRL19, ChenPRB21, IvakhnenkoPR23}.
-Therefore, dissipative driven quantum dynamics in the vicinity of conical intersections is of particular interest.
+In particular, it has been found \cite{EngelhardtPRL19} that in the absence of a static detuning, at exact quasienergy crossings, the populations of Floquet states may be discontinuous.

-In this work we analyze the behavior of Floquet states at such intersections as well as their stationary state which results from a coupling to a heat bath.
-It will turn out that many properties can be deduced already from the behavior of the Floquet states and the system-bath coupling under the symmetry operation responsible for the emergence of the crossing.
+Here, we extend previous work \cite{EngelhardtPRL19} on the driven two-level system by considering the full conical intersection, i.e., by investigating the impact of an additional detuning.
+It will turn out that sufficiently close to the cone tip, the physics is widely determined by the symmetry operation responsible for the emergence of the crossing.
+Moreover, the analysis sheds light on the role of the mean energies for dissipative transitions between Floquet states.

+In Sec.~\ref{sec:coherent} we derive generic properties of the Floquet states in that region without resorting to a high-frequency limit.
+Section~\ref{sec:dissipative} is devoted to quantum dissipation, in particular to the populations of the Floquet states in the long-time limit, while conclusions are drawn in Sec.~\ref{sec:conclusions}.